 Pat Harrison Waterway District contributes to the Public Employees' Retirement System of Mississippi (PERS), a cost-sharing multiple-employer defined benefit pension plan.
 PERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Plan provisions and the Board of Trustees' authority to determine contribution rates are established by Miss.
 Code Ann.
 Section 25-11-1 et seq., (1972, as amended) and may be amended only by the Mississippi Legislature.
 PERS issues a publicly available financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to Public Employees' Retirement System of Mississippi, PERS Building, 429 Mississippi Street, Jackson, MS 39201 or by calling (601) 359-3589 or 1-800-444-PERS.
+That report is available at www.pers.ms.gov.